varsha13152/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Airbnb host**: An Airbnb host is an individual or business that list their property on the platform for short-term rentals.
 The host provide accommodations in the forms of aparments, houses or rooms for guests, typically for leisure activities.
+* **Visitor**:  Any individual who accesses an Airbnb property, including guests staying at the property, service providers performing work, or other authorized individuals.
+Visitors may include cleaners, maintenance personnel, property inspectors, delivery services, and other vendors.
 * **AB-3**: This represents the code name for the AddressBook Level 3 application, which was used as the base framework for student customised CLI management system to be developed.
 * **CLI (Command Line Interface)**: A text-based interface where users interact with the application with a keyboard typing commands instead of using a graphical user interface.
 * **JAR**: A packed file format used in Java that contains compiled java codes to enable easy distribution, portability and execution that includes libraries and resources to allow the program to function.